henrietterebnor/inf226_oblig2/project/README.md

 - Try to create a new user with a weak password -> fails as expected
 - Try to create a new user that already exists -> fails as expected
 - Try to alter the cookie value for the session of the logged in user in the web developer tool -> behaves as expected : when refreshing page the user is automatically logged out

+attached to the cookie, and if the wrong ip-address occurs instead, the browser will jump to the start page.

+#### Further improvements
+Validate data, make the cookie secure,